Apaar/IR-Windows-Remote/README.md

 Datahandle.h - recieved data is converted in to action using the INPUT class built into windows.h

 Remote.cpp - puts both the header files and their functionalities together

+This code was written more than a year ago and thus the code is poorly documented and has some other isses(repeated segments that could have been omitted) but it works well :)